Text Recognition (OCR)

 4. Click "Run Text Recognition"After confirming your settings, click the button to start processing.

-5. Color sampling (optional)If "Extract All Text" is not checked, you will enter the color picker step -- paint over the subtitle text on a video frame to sample its color (see details below).
+6. Color sampling (optional)Only if you turned on "Fine-tune subtitle filtering by color" in More settings: you enter the color picker step -- paint over the subtitle text on a video frame to sample its color (see details below).
+Otherwise OCR reads every line in the box and this step is skipped.

-Tip Try to paint directly on the subtitle text strokes and avoid the background area around the subtitles.
-The more accurate the sampling, the better the recognition results.
-Red numbers on the frame indicate the detected text line height (in pixels), which you can use to set the font height filter range.
+Try to paint directly on the subtitle text strokes and avoid the background area around them -- the more accurate the sampling, the better the recognition results.

 OCR Settings Explained